-For sample narratives on the topic of asylum as well as foreign workers and further examples of creative materials, please refer to 'Messaging for fair and humane migration policies in Croatia' and 'Messaging for fair and humane migration policies in Sweden.'
+For sample narratives on the topic of migration and further examples of creative materials, please refer to the guide ['Messaging for fair and humane migration policies in Sweden'](#) and ['Messaging for fair and humane migration policies in Croatia'](#).
+Campaigners can also refer to the messaging guide ['Messaging to promote support for reform of citizenship rules in Italy'](#), for sample narratives and creative products on the related topic of access to citizenship.